 Step 1: Start your day with the most annoying or the most important task

 Commencing your daily grind with the least appealing or the most important task is a powerful habit.
 Sometimes, the most annoying is also the most crucial.
 Accordingly, its prompt completion will kill two birds with one stone.

 The anti-procrastination benefit is the following: we tend to procrastinate if the task in question is either annoying, uninspiring, or super-important.
 For the first two, we postpone it out of pure comfort.

 Essential tasks, on the other hand, make us nervous and thereby prone to leaving them for a “better moment.”
 In most cases, this better moment never comes.

 By getting these to-dos out of the way before lunch, we leave less procrastination-furthering thoughts in our minds for the remainder of the day.
 That will have a positive effect in the context of our work ethics.

 Step 2: Get your phone out of sight

 The most effective minimalist ways to overcome procrastination certainly also include fending off digital distractions.

 Leaving your phone somewhere you can’t reach it will reduce the risk of grabbing it every two seconds.
-Once it’s out of sight, you’ll be less inclined to check your messages, social media notifications, and emails on a constant basis.
+Once it’s out of sight, you’ll be less inclined to check your messages, social media notifications, and emails constantly.